Dwayne Johnson: Relationships

 Johnson first met Dany Garcia when they were both University of Miami students in the early 1990s.
 They married on May 3, 1997.
 She is a businesswoman, International Fitness and Bodybuilding Federation professional bodybuilder, and producer.
 They have one child, Simone, a daughter, who was born August 14, 2001, in Davie, Florida.

-In 2003, Johnson got a partial Samoan Peʻa tattoo on his left side.
-In August 2004, in recognition of his service to the Samoan people, and because he is a descendant of Samoan chiefs, Johnson was given the noble title Seiuli, meaning the son of Malietoa [Alo o Malietoa], by Malietoa Tanumafili II during his visit there.

 On June 1, 2007, Johnson and Garcia announced they were separating amicably.
 The divorce was finalized in May 2008.